LIKE-Productions/work_app/README.md

 ## Basic Info
 This is a website that hopes to be able to convert a <mark>Word Document</mark> into <u>Markdown</u> into whatever we support.

+We also plan to do the opposite, and you can read about that below.

 ### Issues
 If you want more formats, you can post them <a href="https://github.com/yappermags/work_app/issues">here.</a>